Storyflow Logo

 The 2026 workflow strips the fields back to five that actually matter, and uses AI to scaffold them.
 Want is the external goal.
 Need is the internal goal.
 Contradiction is the defining tension.
 Voice is how the character talks.
 Red lines are what the character would never do.
 These five decide everything the character does.

 The shift in 2026 is that AI handles the first-draft generation of all five fields except contradiction.
-AI is competent at biographical filler (it has read every character description on the internet).
-AI is also competent at proposing voice patterns and red lines, which it can derive from the want and need.
+It is competent at biographical filler (it has read every character description on the internet) and at proposing voice patterns and red lines, which it derives from the want and need.
 The contradiction is where the character becomes a character, and the contradiction is where AI fails.
 AI tends to propose generic contradictions ("brave but afraid", "kind but selfish") that read as tropes.
 The writer's job is to invent the specific contradiction that makes this character not a trope.
+The AI does 70% of the work in 30% of the time; the 30% the writer does is the part that matters.

 Three things to gather before opening the canvas or AI tool.